Andrew-Lees11/FoodTrackerBackend/StencilFrontend.md

 We can test this route by running the FoodTracker application and the FoodServer.
 Add a meal in the app and then go to [http://localhost:8080/foodtracker](http://localhost:8080/foodtracker).
 This will now display a line saying how many meals are present in the app and a list of the meal names and ratings.

 ## Displaying a Photo using a Static File Server
 Our meal tracker application allows users to upload a photograph of their meal.
 We would like to add this photograph to our webpage as a picture and not as a string of data as it is currently displayed.
-We will save user photos and then implement a Static File Server which will serve the photos Stencil template.
+We will save user photos and then implement a Static File Server which will serve the photos using the Stencil template.

 ### Saving photos on the server
 1. Using terminal, create the "public" directory